psksvp/hsdsMe/README.md

 [Chapter 47   : There Was A Wise Man In The Southern Land.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-47)

 > Lady Yang walked Zhang Wuji and Zhao Min into an underground room.
 Then she led them into a narrow hallway.
 Zhang Wuji had to bend down, so his head would not hit the ceiling.
 The hallway was very long.
 Once they got into a large hall, there were multi colors light emitting from a device.
-When Zhao Min saw the device, she exclaimed loudly, *"The Chang'An Cypher."* Zhang Wuji looked at Zhao Min with a puzzling face.
+When Zhao Min saw the device, she exclaimed loudly, *"The Chang'An Cypher."* Zhang Wuji looked at Zhao Min with a puzzling facial expression.
 Zhao Min then said, *"Master Zhuge has told me about it when I was 10 years old.
 I didn't think that it existed"*

 [Chapter 48   : The Cactus Is Sweeter Than The Crystal Angel.](https://psksvp.gitlab.io/hsdsme/zm.html#chapter-48)